-In addition to the requirement for satisfactory completion of a thesis, the candidate will be expected to attend training courses as specified by the Faculty Higher Degrees Committee.
+In addition to the requirement for satisfactory completion of a thesis, the candidate will normally be required to attend training courses as specified by the Faculty Graduate School.

 Engineering

 A research student may also pursue a course of study or research on a part-time basis for a period of either not less than five years of part-time study or not less than four years, comprising three years of part-time study and one year of full-time study.